InfoAmazonia/arco-mineiro/README.md

-# Digging into the Mining Arch
+# Digging into the Mining Arc

  > by Bram Ebus